kevakba/Product-Recommendation-System/README.md

-# Sentiment-based product recommendation system:
+# Sentiment-based product recommendation system

 The e-commerce business is quite popular these days.
 Here, you do not need to take orders by going to each customer.
 A company launches its website to sell the items to the end consumer, and customers can order the products that they require from the same website.
 Here I have built a model that will improve the recommendations provided to the different users, given their past product reviews and ratings.